EdwinVW/pitstop/workshop/pitstop-workshop.md

 # PitStop Workshop
-Welcome to the PitStop workshop!
+Welcome to the Pitstop workshop!
 In this workshop you will learn how to build Microservices based systems using .NET Core and Docker.
 In most workshops you start from scratch, but in this workshop you will actually start with a complete working solution.
 You will learn by adding functionality to the solution.

 ## Lab 0: Preparation
 There are some prerequisites for this workshop.
 First you need an active Internet connection.
 Additionally you will need to install the following software on your laptop: